3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Calibrating Sensors with

 To better understand how the spatial distribution of probing locations affected model performance across the sensing surface, we computed the MSE of the gradient predictions at each probe coordinate in the validation set (Fig.~\ref{fig:MSE}A).
+Because the gradient is defined as a ratio of like units (i.e., mm/mm), both the gradients and the resulting MSE of the gradients are unitless.
 We restricted our analysis to images where the center of the probe fell within the camera's field of view (FOV), as some probe locations remained on the gel but were partially or entirely out of the camera's limited FOV.
 In regions with sparse training data (Fig.~\ref{fig:MSE}A, red X's), the MSE loss (Fig.~\ref{fig:MSE}A, shaded circles) increased markedly, reflecting the non-uniform response of the sensing surface.
 This was particularly evident for small values of $P$ (e.g., $P=1\%$).
 We then approximated the distributions of MSE losses for all values of $P$ using Gaussian kernel density estimation (KDE; Fig.~\ref{fig:MSE}B).
 These distributions reveal the spatial variability in reconstruction performance for the spherical calibration object.
-For both sensors, the average MSE loss (Fig.~\ref{fig:MSE}B, dashed lines) and standard deviation of the MSE loss (Fig.~\ref{fig:MSE}C) generally decreased as the number of training coordinates increased, suggesting that denser sampling reduced reconstruction variability.
+For both sensors, the average MSE loss (Fig.~\ref{fig:MSE}B, dashed lines) and standard deviation of the MSE loss (Fig.~\ref{fig:MSE}C) generally decreased as the number of training coordinates increased, suggesting that denser sampling reduced reconstruction variability across the sensor.